suzannepk/mpi_parallel/README.md

                 b_local, chunk, MPI_DOUBLE,
                 0, MPI_COMM_WORLD);

-    // Each process computes the dot product of its own chunk for (int i = 0; i < chunk; i++) {
+    // Each process computes the dot product of its own chunk local chunck using the local indicies for (int i = 0; i < chunk; i++) {
         local_dot += a_local[i] * b_local[i];
     }